-If your dog has a hernia, they will most likely need surgery to correct the problem.
-Sometimes, hernias in dogs can be life threatening so if you suspect that she has a hernia you should return to the veterinarian immediately.
+If your dog has a hernia, it will most likely need surgery to correct the problem.
+Sometimes, hernias in dogs can be life-threatening, so if you suspect that she has a hernia, you should return to the veterinarian immediately.

 Other Issues to Be Aware Of

 In addition to post-spaying surgery complications, it is important to discuss complications that could happen during the surgery itself.

 One possible complication during the surgery is that your female dog has a bad reaction to the anesthesia.
 However, there are tests that your veterinarian can do to ensure that she will not have a bad reaction to this.
 If you are worried about the possibility of a negative reaction, or if you know that your dog has had a reaction to anesthesia in the past, it's important to talk to your vet before the start of the surgery.

 Keep in mind that a spay surgery is a major procedure for your dog.
 Once the surgery is complete and your canine is back home, it is crucial to keep her calm, clean, and comfortable.
 You do not want to allow your pet to become overly excited or exert themselves.
 Follow the vet's advice for aftercare to ensure that your dog is comfortable and has the greatest chance of avoiding possible and dangerous complications.

 After the spay surgery, your veterinarian may suggest pain medication and/or antibiotics.
 Pain medication and antibiotics will likely decrease the potential for some of the aforementioned spay surgery complications.
 To make sure your pup gets the most of their pain medication and antibiotics, make sure to follow the dosage recommendations carefully.